Jibbedi/react-wizard-primitive/README.md

 > boolean

-Has the step been active before _or_ is currently active?
+Has the step been active before?

 ### nextStep